Data Types

 In the program above, a is assigned to true and b is assigned a false value.

 The || operator returns true when either a or b is true.
-In this case d is assigned to true since a is true.
+In this case d is true since a is true.
 We will get the following output for this program.

 a: true b: false